Climb Ben Nevis in winter

 16:00 – Kit rental pick up

 For those who have rented equipment from Ellis Brigham in Fort William, it is time to pick up your kit.
-Conveniently located within walking distance of the train and bus station.

-17:00 – Welcome to basecamp
+17:00 – Welcome to the highlands

 18:30 – Let’s Talk Winter